leandrodalmolin/ignite-react/05-design-system/README.md

 ### Reasons to use Turborepo
 - Helps to execute scripts on every package
-- Speeds up building time by caching the build locally doing an incremental build (only build stuff that has changed)
+- Speeds up building time by caching the build locally and doing an incremental build (only build stuff that has changed)

 ## Components